Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 <table>
     <tr>
         <td><b>Counterclaim</b></td>
-        <td>Refutations against the claim that can sometimes explose its weaknesses.
+        <td>Refutations against the claim that can sometimes expose its weaknesses.
 This is why a qualifier is important.</td>
     </tr>
 </table>